zagui440s/personalCP/7-Django/6-back-end-apis/1-back-end-apis-and-secrets.md

 ## Interacting With 3rd Party API's

 > Now that we have some idea how the API works, let's build a django CBV that uses it.
-The first new thing we'll need for this CBV is a library that will help us send requests, called `requests`.
-It's similar to axios, except it's used on the back end with python.
+The first new thing we'll need for this CBV is a library that will help us send requests, called `requests` (ironic I know).
+It's similar to axios, except it's used on for Python back end frameworks.

 ```bash
   pip install requests
   pip install requests_oauthlib
   pip freeze > requirements.txt
 ```

+> Implement the sample code provided in the "Getting Started" API [documentation](https://api.thenounproject.com/getting_started.html#sample-code) within our CBV.

 ```python
 from rest_framework.views import APIView